nano-o/streamlet/README.md

-The Streamlet blockchain consensus algorithm is arguably one of the simplest such algorithms.
+The Streamlet blockchain-consensus algorithm is arguably one of the simplest blockchain-consensus algorithms.
 In [their presentation of the Streamlet algorithm](https://eprint.iacr.org/2020/088.pdf), Chan and Shi provide a convincing safety proof, which nevertheless left me wanting to understanding the algorithm on a more intuitive level.

 In this post, I offer a different take on the safety of the crash-stop version of the Streamlet algorithm.